BuildingLogiX/DataLynX/docs/getting-started/quick-start.md

 2. Open browser → `http://localhost`
 3. Log in with credentials provided by BuildingLogiX
 4. On the **Supervisor** page → click **Start** to launch the agent
-5. Wait for Explorer tree to populate
+5. Wait for eXplorer tree to populate

 ![Supervisor Page](../img/Supervisor.PNG)